Hastes/v-datetime-field/README.md

 | only-date      | `boolean`  | `False`        | --       | Use only datepicker           |
 | only-time      | `boolean`  | `False`        | --       | Use only timepicker           |

+And includes all v-text-field props e.g. outlined, depressed, etc.

 ## Roadmap